b3-exmo/b3-exmo.github.io/docs/Critical thinking/Emotional Thinking.md

 >
 > *We all feel the Holy Spirit in our own way.
 Sometimes it’s described in the Bible as a “still small voice” ([1 Kings 19:12](https://www.churchofjesuschrist.org/study/scriptures/ot/1-kgs/19?lang=eng&id=p12#p12)) that almost seems to whisper to your mind.*

-&mdash; *[The Holy Spirit](https://www.churchofjesuschrist.org/comeuntochrist/uk/beliefs/coming-closer-to-god/holy-spirit)*, Come unto Christ, churchofjesuschrist.org (UK)
+— *[The Holy Spirit](https://www.churchofjesuschrist.org/comeuntochrist/uk/beliefs/coming-closer-to-god/holy-spirit)*, Come unto Christ, churchofjesuschrist.org (UK)

 &nbsp;